adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is the purpose of æternity?

-To presents a highly scalable blockchain architecture with a consensus mechanism which is also used to check the oracle.
-Thus the oracle will gets efficient, layering one consensus mechanism on top of another will be avoided.
-State channels integrated to increase the privacy and scalability.
-Tokens in channels can be transferred using purely functional smart contracts that can access oracle answers .By not storing contract code or state on-chain, we are able to make smart contracts easier to analyze and faster to process, with no substantial loss in de facto functionality.
+æternity seeks to present a highly scalable blockchain architecture with a consensus mechanism which is also used to check the oracle.
+Thus the oracle will get efficient and layering one consensus mechanism on top of another will be avoided.
+State channels are integrated to increase the privacy and scalability.
+Tokens in channels can be transferred using purely functional smart contracts that can access oracle answers.
+By not storing contract code or state on-chain, we are able to make smart contracts easier to analyze and faster to process, with no substantial loss in de facto functionality.

 # What is blockchain?